M305-g/Multi-Seasons-Football-Performance-Intelligence/README.md

 1. Evaluate players against position-specific benchmarks, not a single standard

 With Tukey HSD confirming significant differences between every positional pair (forwards +42 over defenders, +56 over goalkeepers, +26 over midfielders), grading a squad on one contribution scale misrepresents defensive and goalkeeping performance.
-Action: Build separate performance dashboards and review criteria for forwards, midfielders, defenders, and goalkeepers rather than a blended KPI.

 2. Prioritize per-90 efficiency over cumulative totals in team selection

 Player 42538 posted the highest per-90 efficiency (13) despite only 11 seasons and 1,552 minutes — proof that high-output players aren't always the highest-minutes players.
 Action: When rotating squads or assessing impact substitutes, weight efficiency metrics alongside total output, especially for players returning from injury or with limited minutes.

 3. Use peak-vs-average gap as an in-season form indicator

 Elite players still show wide swings between peak (e.g., 102, 82) and lowest seasonal output (0–3).
 Action: Track each player's rolling average against their career peak to flag dips in form early, rather than relying on season-total contribution, which can mask mid-season slumps.

 4. Don't over-index on career length when picking starters

 Longest careers (33–38 seasons) represent only ~0.02% of the dataset and don't correlate directly with current output.
 Action: Treat longevity as a durability/experience factor in squad balance decisions, not as a proxy for present-day form.

 **For the Sporting Director**

 1. Recruit against the data-driven "elite" threshold, not reputation alone

 A goal-contribution threshold of 79 statistically separates elite performers from the rest of the population.
 Action: Formalize this threshold (or a position-adjusted equivalent) as a screening filter in scouting reports, and flag any target above it for priority evaluation.

 2. Target clubs with a strong pipeline of high performers